verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 For example, if Prometheus is installed in the target cluster and you wish to limit access to Cert-Manager only from Prometheus for metrics scraping, you can apply a network policy to enforce this.

-If the Prometheus instance is installed using the Prometheus operator in the namespace monitoring with the label `myapp.io/namespace=monitoring`, then the network policy can be applied as follows:
+If the Prometheus instance is installed using the Prometheus operator in the namespace monitoring with the label `myapp.io/namespace=monitoring`, then the network policy can be applied as follows.
 {{< clipboard >}}
 <div class="highlight">